alpoimvc/PhotoSharing/README.md

 # PicShare

-A photo website made with NodeJs + HTML/CSS/Javascript for uploading pictures
+A website made with NodeJs + HTML/CSS/Javascript for uploading pictures

 ### Prerequisites